JetBrains/amper/docs/Usage.md

 ### Using the Gradle-based Amper version from the command line

+To learn how to add Amper to your existing Gradle project, check the [documentation](Documentation.md#gradle-based-projects) and a [tutorial](GradleMigration.md).
-In a [Gradle-based project](Documentation.md#gradle-based-projects), you can use Gradle as usual.
+After adding Amper, you can use Gradle as usual.

 For example, to build and run the [JVM "Hello, World"](../examples-gradle/jvm) example:
 ```
 cd jvm